mcgibbon/sympl/docs/writing_components.rst

 component will include a quantity called "tracers" with the dimensions specified by ``tracer_dims``.
 It will also be required that these tracers are used in the output.
-For a :py:class:`~sympl.Stepper` component, "tracers" must be present in the output state, and for a :py:class:`~sympl.PrognosticComponent` or :py:class:`~sympl.ImplicitPrognosticComponent` component "tracers" must be present in the tendencies, with the same dimensions as the input "tracers".
+For a :py:class:`~sympl.Stepper` component, "tracers" must be present in the output state, and for a :py:class:`~sympl.TendencyComponent` or :py:class:`~sympl.ImplicitTendencyComponent` component "tracers" must be present in the tendencies, with the same dimensions as the input "tracers".

 On these latter two components, you should also specify a